SDG 17 - Partnerships for the goals (statistical annex)

 This article provides an overview of statistical data on SDG 17 ‘Partnership for the goals’ in the European Union (EU).
 It is based on the set of EU SDG indicators for monitoring of progress towards the UN Sustainable Development Goals (SDGs) in an EU context.

 Official development assistance (ODA) is provided by governments and their executive agencies to support economic development and welfare in developing countries.
-ODA must have a minimum grant element of 25 % (at a 10 % discount rate) and be concessional in character.
-Eligible countries are named in the Organisation for Economic Development and Cooperation’s (OECD) Development Assistance Committee (DAC) official list of ODA recipients.
+ODA must be concessional in character, having a grant element that varies in proportion depending on the recipient.
+Eligible countries are included in the Organisation for Economic Development and Cooperation’s (OECD) Development Assistance Committee (DAC) official list of ODA recipients.
 ODA disbursements and their purpose are reported by donors to the OECD.
-Data stem from OECD (DAC).
+Data stem from the OECD DAC.
+A new methodology to calculate the ODA value of concessional loans is applied from 2018 data onwards and affects the comparability of data with previous years .

 EU financing to developing countries

 EU financing to developing countries takes a number of forms.
-These include: ODA (public grants or concessional loans with the aim of supporting economic development and welfare); other official flows (OOFs) (public flows that are not focused on development or with a grant element of less than 25 %); private flows (direct investment, bonds, export credits and multilateral flows); grants by non-governmental organisations (from funds raised for development assistance and disaster relief), and officially supported export credits.
+These, as documented by the OECD, include: Official development assistance (ODA) (public grants or concessional loans with the aim of supporting economic development and welfare); other official flows (OOFs) (public flows that are not focused on development or with a grant element of less than 25 %); private flows (direct investment, bonds, export credits and multilateral flows); grants by non-governmental organisations (from funds raised for development assistance and disaster relief); and officially supported export credits.
 Data stem from the OECD (DAC).

 EU imports from developing countries